whg-training/whg-training-resources/docs/population_genetics/plotting_haplotypes/README.md

 sidebar_position: 0.5
 ---

-# Plotting haplotypes in R
+# Visualising haplotypes in R

 In this page you will load up some real haplotype data (from the 1000 Genomes Project) and plot it in R.